Genesys SMS Routing (CE29) for Genesys Engage cloud

 SMS channel gives enterprises an opportunity to automate and personalize customer conversations in precise moments like time-critical and high-priority situations.
 It helps enterprises to provide right experience, right engagement at right time which likely to be the most significant differentiator for companies serving millions of customers.

 The following benefits are based on benchmark information captured from Genesys customers and may vary based on industry, lines of business or Genesys product line:

 |Use Case Benefits||Explanation|

-Consumer sends an SMS message to an enterprise.
+Consumer sends an SMS message to an organization.
 The Genesys system receives the SMS message and routes to the best available agent depending on the Agent Skill.
 By default, the SMS works in Session mode where the interactions are long-lived.
-During non-business hours the SMS interaction is placed in parking queue and pulled back and placed in regular queue during business hours.
+During non-business hours, the SMS interaction is placed in parking queue and pulled back and placed in regular queue during business hours.

 Use Case Definition

 - A Consumer sends an SMS to an enterprise long code / short code / toll-free number.

 - Genesys Engage receives the SMS message, including the customer’s phone number as metadata.